srnazr/Banking-System/Functions.md

 4- Function that sorts the transactions in ascending order based on dates, changing links between nodes x

-5- User creation function that takes the user list and the user's first and last name and checks if user already exists
+5- User creation function that takes the user list and the user's first and last name and checks if user already exists x

-6- Transaction deletion function that takes the user list and the transaction date and deletes the transaction if it is less than the current date
+6- Transaction deletion function that takes the user list and the transaction date and deletes the transaction if it is less than the current date x

 7- Function that writes all users in a file while ensuring data isn't repeated x

 8- Main function that calls all the functions

-9- IBAN function
+9- IBAN function x

-10- Time function x
+10- Time functions x

-4/10
+9/11

 //Additional Functions
 1- User account search that displays account info if it exists